Measles: Prognosis

-Most people survive measles, though in some cases, complications may occur.
-About 1 in 4 individuals will be hospitalized and 1–2 in 1,000 will die.
+Measles most commonly affects children, who have not acquired immunity through either vaccination or prior infection.
+Most people recover from measles, though in some cases, serious complications can occur; about 1 in 4 individuals will be hospitalized.
 Complications are more likely in children under age 5, adults over age 20, and pregnant people.
-Pneumonia is the most common fatal complication of measles infection and accounts for 56–86% of measles-related deaths.
+Pneumonia is the most common fatal complication of measles infection and accounts for a large proportion of measles-related deaths.